IRCrypt/ircrypt-weechat/readme.md

 strong symmetric ciphers.

 IRCrypt supports symmetric encryption with all ciphers supported by GnuPG and key exchange with public key authentication.
+For this IRCrypt creates an own GnuPG homefolder and generates a key only used in IRCrypt.
+Other public keys related to IRCrypt are also stored in that folder and do not inflict with other GnuPG folder.

 Requirements
 ------------